Calvineries/Lego-Games-Character-List/city-undercover.md

 ROBBER3|❌|
 ROBBERJACKET|❌|
 ROBBER_VINNIEPAPPALARDOSUIT|❌|

 ---

-Characters with only a .CD file:
+Unused characters with only a .CD file:
 |Character Name|Is in Collection?|
 |-|-|
 3DSCOP2|❌